 We went golfing a number of times in Cancun.
-You see iguanas everywhere on the golf courses here.
-Dave did a little research on the internet after our first round of golf in Mexico and found out that iguanas have about a hundred very sharp serrated teeth and powerful jaws.
-If they bite you stitches will probably be required.
+You see iguanas everywhere on the golf courses there and I photographed a bunch of them.
+My husband did a little research on the internet after our first round of golf in Mexico and found out that iguanas have about a hundred very sharp serrated teeth and powerful jaws.
+If they bite you, stitches will probably be required.

 My ball bounced on the grass near the green and don’t you think it too disappeared down the drainage hole.
 Did I stick my hand down the drainage hole to find my ball?
 NO WAY!
 What if the iguana was waiting to bite my hand?
 What if my golf ball had hit him and he was mad?